stacks-network/stacks-blockchain-docker/README.md

 docker-compose down
 ```

+## Bootstrap Container

+The first container to start will always be the `mainnet_bootstrap` container.
+The sole purpose of this container is to run a [script](https://github.com/blockstack/stacks-local-dev/blob/master/setup.sh) to replace the variables in the `.template` files with the values from `.env`

+## API Container

+The API Container will run a [script](https://github.com/blockstack/stacks-local-dev/blob/master/setup-bns.sh) before starting it's server.
+The sole purpose of this is to download (or verify the files exist) V1 BNS data.
+Once the download/extraction/verification has finished, the `stacks-blockchain-api` server will start up

 ## Env Vars

 All variables used in the [`sample.env`](https://github.com/blockstack/stacks-local-dev/blob/master/sample.env) file can be modified, but generally most of them should be left as-is.